-The DHPA is hosting Teddy Bear Camp the week of May 8-14.
+The DHPA hosts Teddy Bear Camp during Preservation Month.
 This camp is for stuffed animals (not just teddy bears) belonging to kids age 5-12 in Marion, Hamilton, Hancock, Shelby, Johnson, Morgan, Hendricks, or Boone counties.
-The stuffed animals will visit a variety of places during camp to learn about history, architecture, and historic preservation.
+The stuffed animals will visit a variety of places during camp to "learn" about history, architecture, and historic preservation.
 Photos of camp adventures will be posted to Facebook daily.
-At the end of camp, stuffed animals and their kids will all be official “Junior Indiana Preservationists” and will get a certificate.
+At the end of camp, stuffed animals and their kids will be official "Junior Indiana Preservationists" and will receive a certificate.
 Additionally, digital photo albums will be emailed to parents/guardians after the camp.

-DHPA will takeover the DNR Facebook page during the week of May 1-7 and focus on a different office section each day and explain what exactly the state historic preservation office does for Indiana.
+DHPA will take over the DNR Facebook page during the first week of May and will focus on a different office section each day, explaining what exactly the state historic preservation office does for Indiana.